 Are you interested in oral health and helping people treat their oral issues?
 If yes, a career as a Dental Hygienist could be ideal for you.

 Dental Hygienists are registered dental practitioners who perform preventative dental procedures under the supervision of a Dentist.
 They provide highly skilled, safe, and suitable dental healthcare services, including preventive services and treatment to all age groups.

-This blog discusses the dental hygienist's responsibilities, the required qualifications and skills, average salary, job outlook, career pathways, and the steps to becoming one in Australia.
+This blog discusses the dental hygienist's responsibilities, the required qualifications and skills, courses, degrees, average salary, job outlook, career pathways, and the steps to becoming one in Australia.

 1. What Are Dental Hygienists?